 If we receive a complaint about your business we will investigate that complaint and as part of that process we will contact you and ask you what you can do to put things right in the first instance.
 We are aware that some complaints may be malicious, or vexatious, and always bear this in mind.
 But if we think the complaint is justified and we have the evidence to prove it, we may have to take formal action.

 When deciding what action to take one of the factors we consider is your attitude and past compliance.
 So if we ask you to speak to us about a problem, then please speak to us.
 If we ask you to take action to put things right then please do those things we ask.
 If you can't do something we are asking you, then please tell us why you can't - we will listen to you and take these factors into consideration.

-For more information on the financial support available to Businesses, including discretionary grants, please see the business support pages on the Council's website.
+For more information on the financial support available to Businesses please see the business support pages on the Council's website.